ananwkma/Juji-Responsive-Page/README.md

 ## Description

-Fixed Responsiveness Issue with Juji's Web App.
+Fixed responsiveness issue with Juji's web app.
 Written in React, SCSS, CSS with a Redux skeleton.

 ## Run this Project